-10 TEP states that the LFCR in the Settlement Agreement is narrowly tailored to collect distribution and transmission service costs that would have been recovered through usage lost to 11 EE/DSM programs and DG systems and is not intended to recover lost fixed costs attributable to 12 other factors, such as generation, weather or general economic conditions.165 TEP states the LFCR 13 will have a 1 percent year-over-year cap based on total applicable TEP retail revenues and is similar 14 to the LFCR the Commission approved for APS and UNS Gas.166 AIC states that both the Southwest 15 Gas decoupler mechanism and the LFCR mechanism for APS have been functioning without any 16 administrative or recovery problems.167 In addition, Staff notes that TEP will implement an extensive 17 18 customer education and outreach program commencing in 2014 to help customers understand the LFCR and options.168 19
+EE/DSM programs and DG systems and is not intended to recover lost fixed costs attributable to other factors, such as generation, weather or general economic conditions.165 TEP states the LFCR will have a 1 percent year-over-year cap based on total applicable TEP retail revenues and is similar to the LFCR the Commission approved for APS and UNS Gas.
+166 AIC states that both the Southwest Gas decoupler mechanism and the LFCR mechanism for APS have been functioning without any administrative or recovery problems.
+167 In addition, Staff notes that TEP will implement an extensive customer education and outreach program commencing in 2014 to help customers understand the LFCR and options.
+168

-20 TEP states that the LFCR proposed in the Settlement Agreement is narrower in scope than originally proposed, and the ability to craft a reasonable residential fixed charge option, aka the "opt-21 out" rate, allowed the Signatories to reach consensus on the LFCR.
-TEP states that the LFCR 22 included in the Settlement Agreement reflects the desire of the Signatories (including Staff, RUCO 23
+TEP states that the LFCR proposed in the Settlement Agreement is narrower in scope than originally proposed, and the ability to craft a reasonable residential fixed charge option, aka the "optout" rate, allowed the Signatories to reach consensus on the LFCR.
+TEP states that the LFCR included in the Settlement Agreement reflects the desire of the Signatories (including Staff, RUCO and others) to have a more limited and targeted mechanism than full revenue decoupling and is consistent with current Commission decisions.